SolaceLabs/pubsubplus-cf-dev/README.md

 * On Windows, having PCF-Dev deployed service broker
   * [ service broker dashboard ](http://solace-messaging.local.pcfdev.io/)
-  * You will need a username and password: solacedemo is the default as set for this deployment.

 * On Linux, having service broker deployed on CF-Deployment
   * [ service broker dashboard ](http://solace-messaging.bosh-lite.com/)

-  * You will need a username and password, do the following to discover the generated solace_broker_user and solace_broker_password
+* For Linux and Windows, you will need a username and password, do the following to discover the generated solace_broker_user and solace_broker_password

 ~~~~
 solace_broker_user=$(bosh int $WORKSPACE/deployment-vars.yml --path /solace_broker_user)